OctopusDeploy/docs/docs/quickstart/how-does-octopus-connect-to-my-servers.md

 - db-server

 :::success
-To learn more about managing your infrastructure, refer to the [infrastructure documentation](/docs/infrastructure/index.md).
+To learn more about managing and configuring your infrastructure, refer to the [infrastructure documentation](/docs/infrastructure/index.md).
 :::

 Next, [how do I package my software](/docs/quickstart/how-do-i-package-my-software.md)